Where & HOW To See The Northern Lights in Banff

 Weather & Lunar Cycle

 It should go without saying, but weather plays a large role in your ability to see the lights.
 Cloud coverage can greatly impact your ability to see the lights.
-A bit of flexibility and a long night can help your chance, as a drive up or down the Icefields Parkway can help you find a clear sky.
+A bit of flexibility and planning for long night can help your chance, as a drive up or down the Icefields Parkway can help you find a clear sky.

 Clouds might be an easy consideration, but another important factor is the lunar cycle.
 The moon is the brightest object in the night sky and can really reduce your ability to see the stars and northern lights in Banff.
 The best chance is a moonless sky when the moon sets or rises late.
 Of course, a new moon is ideal, but getting that to line up with a cloudless night with the Northern Lights is pure luck.
 Keep an eye on the weather and lunar cycle before you venture out.